 This unit is designed so that students can complete an investigative study through the analysis of, reflection on and critique of, an area of their professional practice that was commenced in Engineering Research Project Planning.
 By completing this project, students will contribute to the body of knowledge for their discipline.
-Students will present their project in a thesis, a professional presentation and a technical paper.
+Students will present their project in a thesis and a professional presentation.